Information On Heroin Detox In Canada

 The sudden termination of heroin consumption can cause dangerous health problems; however, when monitored properly in a heroin detox facility, the individual does not normally experience life-threatening situations.

-Properly staffed drug rehabilitation programs that have effective detox methods can handle a person withdrawing off of heroin.
+Properly staffed heroin drug rehabilitation programs that have effective detox methods can handle a person withdrawing off of heroin.